Marshal Johnson

-Marshal Mfon Johnson (born 12 December 1989) is a Nigerian footballer who plays for :hr:NK Buje.
+Marshal Mfon Johnson (born 12 December 1989) is a Nigerian footballer who plays for NK Banjole.

 Career

 Johnson began his career with Akwa United F.C. and joined on 26 May 2009 to Belgium club R. Union Saint-Gilloise who signed a two-year contract.
 On 24 September 2010 left R. Union Saint-Gilloise and signed with KAS Eupen.

 In the summer of 2011, Johnson signed for Honvéd on loan.

 In March 2018, Johnson signed a one-year contract with Armenian Premier League club FC Pyunik.